A Nonlinear Target-Factor Model with Attention Mechanism for Mixed-Frequency Data: Abstract

 \section{Abstract}

-We propose Mixed-Panels-Transformer Encoder (MPTE), a novel framework for estimating factor models in panel datasets with mixed frequencies and nonlinear signals.
-Traditional factor models rely on linear signal extraction and require homogeneous sampling frequencies, limiting their applicability to modern high-dimensional datasets where variables are observed at different temporal resolutions.
-Our approach leverages Transformer-style attention mechanisms to enable context-aware signal construction through flexible, data-dependent weighting schemes that replace fixed linear combinations with adaptive reweighting based on similarity and relevance.
-We extend classical principal component analysis (PCA) to accommodate general temporal and cross-sectional attention matrices, allowing the model to learn how to aggregate information across frequencies without manual alignment or pre-specified weights.
-For linear activation functions, we establish consistency and asymptotic normality of factor and loading estimators, showing that our framework nests Target PCA as a special case while providing efficiency gains through transfer learning across auxiliary datasets.
-The nonlinear extension uses a Transformer architecture to capture complex hierarchical interactions while preserving the theoretical foundations.
-In simulations, MPTE demonstrates superior performance in nonlinear environments, and in an empirical application to 13 macroeconomic forecasting targets using a selected set of 48 monthly and quarterly series from the FRED-MD and FRED-QD databases, our method achieves competitive performance against established benchmarks.
-We further analyze attention patterns and systematically ablate model components to assess variable importance and temporal dependence.
-The resulting patterns highlight which indicators and horizons are most influential for forecasting.
+We propose the Mixed-Panels-Transformer Encoder (MPTE), a framework for estimating factor models in panels with mixed frequencies and nonlinear signals.
+Classical factor models rely on linear signal extraction and homogeneous sampling frequencies, limiting their use when variables arrive at different frequencies.
+MPTE instead uses Transformer-style attention to construct context-aware signals, replacing fixed linear combinations with adaptive reweighting.
+We extend principal component analysis to accommodate general temporal and cross-sectional attention operators, so the model learns to aggregate information across frequencies without manual alignment.
+Under linear activations, we establish consistency and asymptotic normality of factor and loading estimators, show that the framework nests classical factor models as a special case, and obtain efficiency gains through transfer learning across auxiliary panels.
+A Transformer architecture handles the nonlinear case, which we assess through simulations and an empirical application.
+In simulations, MPTE outperforms linear benchmarks under nonlinear designs.
+On 13 quarterly U.S. macroeconomic targets drawn from 48 monthly and quarterly FRED series, it remains competitive with established benchmarks.
+By averaging learned attention across variables and time, we recover target-specific variable importance and lag relevance, and ablations quantify the contribution of each model component.